FAQs

 PRO TIP: get yourself one of those fold-up ponchos.
 REAL pros know you get a clear one so everyone can still see your ‘fit.

 Yes, they call that ‘re-entry’.
-Like with astronauts.
+Like with astronauts!
 You can re-enter with your ticket and wristband.

 OK, but really — how much stuff do you need for one day?
 You can bring a reasonably-sized bag with you — a purse or a small backpack.
 How big is ‘reasonable’?
 Well, whatever size you choose, security is going to check it at the gate, so you can be sure that everyone waiting behind you in line will have an opinion on what’s reasonable.

-Pets are welcome in the Waterfront Container Village (on their leash AND their best behaviour) but no, no furry/fluffy/scaly friends will be allowed the licensed, ticketed area.
+Pets are welcome in the Waterfront Container Village (on their leash AND their best behaviour) but no, no furry/fluffy/scaly friends will be allowed the licensed, ticketed Festival area.

 We allow phone cameras and point-and-shoot cameras, but cameras with detachable lenses won’t be permitted through the gates unless you’ve been approved for media access.

-If you’re looking to apply for a media or photography pass, leave your info here.
+If you’re looking to apply for a Media or Photography pass, leave your info here.

 Our first suggestion is always with our friends at the Delta Hotel by Marriott Saint John, but there are lots of other options – try the hotel tool at Discover Saint John here.